So, You’re No Longer Attracted To Your Partner. Now What?

-A loss of attraction is very common in long-term relationships.
+A loss of attraction is common in long-term relationships.
 But it shouldn't be ignored.
-Here are the steps experts recommend you take to get it back.

 In the early days of a relationship, it’s easy to feel attracted to your partner.
 Everything is new and exciting, each day an opportunity to learn more and more about them.
 A spark is obvious.
 As you establish a long-term partnership with someone, however, you exchange the rush of excitement for comfort and routine.
 Discouraging as this may be, it’s certainly not unheard of to find yourself not as attracted to your husband or your wife as you once were.
 In fact, couples therapists say that feeling is quite common.